Best Mailman Hosting: Which Host Is Right For Your Site?⚙ Filter Results

 What is Mailman?

-Are there any reasons not to use Mailman?
+Are there any reasons I should avoid GNU Mailman?

 What are the alternatives to Mailman?

-Because of potential issues with blacklisting and email deliverability, many hosting providers will require customers that want to operate a mailing list to do so on a virtual server or dedicated hosting solution.
-This keeps the remainder of their customers unaffected by any issues you may face with your campaign.
-This is also often required if the mailing list is comprised of thousands of people.
+Because of potential issues with blacklisting and email deliverability, some hosting providers require customers who want to operate a mailing list to do so on a VPS or dedicated server.

 Do I need to be concerned about installation?